ErikBlomsterberg/CGI-API/README.md

 Run 'curl -i http://localhost:3000/api/data?limit=x' from the terminal (OBS! replace x with a whole number > 0).
 Example: 'curl -i http://localhost:3000/api/data?limit=10', which return the first ten rows of data.

-# Data file
+## Data files

-data.xlxs is an excel-file containing user-info.
-Columns: id, name, age, email.
+data.csv is a csv-file containing user-info.
+Columns: id;name;age;email. onlyHeaders.csv is a csv-file with only headers.
+Header: id;name,age;email. empty.csv is a empty csv-file
+Change filePath in src\routes\dataRoutes.js to use a different csv-file.